 For next steps, it is recommended to focus on continuous improvement of the anti-bribery management system, leveraging insights from internal audits and employee feedback.
 Further investment in compliance technology should be considered to enhance monitoring and reporting capabilities.
 Expanding training programs to include more scenario-based learning could also improve staff understanding and adherence to anti-bribery measures.
 Finally, exploring government incentives or subsidies for compliance programs could help offset ongoing costs and support the continuous enhancement of the company's anti-bribery efforts.

-Source: Anti-Bribery Compliance Enhancement in Maritime Industry, Flevy Management Insights, 2024
+Source: Anti-Bribery Compliance Program for Aerospace Manufacturer in North America, Flevy Management Insights, Joseph Robinson, 2024

 Leverage the Experience of Experts.